Vyachowski/git-quickstart/Readme.md

 An engine for create guides and cheatsheets with such benefits as:

-* Multilingual version
+- [x] Cross-browsers and cross-devices support
-* Dark and Light Themes
+- [x] Simple and pretty design based on Bootstrap 5
-* Cross-browsers and cross-devices support
+- [x] Easy to customize template
-* Simple and pretty design based on Bootstrap 5
+- [x] Easy to extend template
-* Easy to customize template
+- [ ] Multilingual version
-* Easy to extend template
+- [ ] Dark and Light Themes

 ## Getting Started